 Ivan Martos died on April 17, 1835 and was buried at the Smolensk Orthodox cemetery.
 In the 1930s, his remains were moved to Lazarevskoye cemetery.

 Beautiful noblewoman Matryona was his first wife.
 She died young.
 Ivan was a good and caring father, he was able to raise and educate children.

 Children from his first marriage:

 – Nikita Ivanovich (1782-1813) – graduated from the St. Petersburg Academy of Arts with a gold medal.
-He was killed by French soldiers when Napoleon invaded Italy.
+Unfortunately, he was killed by French soldiers when Napoleon invaded Italy.

 – Praskovya Ivanovna (1785 -?)